ralucatudor/web-dev-course/README.md

 # web-dev-course
 Web Development Course - UniBuc 2019/2020 - first year of studies, second semester

 Started with the front-end by learning HTML, CSS, and JavaScript.
-Then, continued with the back-end and APIs
+Then, continued with the back-end and APIs.

 See here the [repository for the lab exercises](https://github.com/WebToLearn/laborator-tehnici-web)